mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 Conclusion
 ----------

-This list of steps is compiled by Mautic plugin developers for the Mautic plugin developers.
+This list of steps is compiled by Mautic Plugin developers for the Mautic Plugin developers.
 If you find that some common problem isn't addressed here, please add it.